 If an unauthorised user gains access to administrator accounts, they essentially get unfettered control over everything in your system.
 They can elevate their access privileges, view highly classified information, and adjust security settings, leaving you vulnerable to attacks.

-The only way to spot whether someone is abusing administrative privileges is to view all users with a healthy degree of suspicion.
+Viewing all users with a healthy degree of suspicion is the only way to spot whether someone is abusing administrative privileges.
 Keep an eye on who’s accessing sensitive information, making high-volume transactions, or changing permissions.
-If you have reason to believe that privileged user accounts are compromised, it’s important to reconfigure access restrictions across the board.
-With Microsoft Azure Security Center, you can ensure every user has the minimum level of access necessary for their jobs so they don’t misuse sensitive data.
+If you believe privileged user accounts are compromised, it’s crucial to reconfigure access restrictions across the board.
+With Microsoft Azure Security Center, you can ensure every user has the minimum level of access necessary for their jobs, so they don’t misuse sensitive data.

 5. Sluggish performance

-Malware serves as a backdoor where hackers can access your network and steal your data.
+Malware is a backdoor where unauthorised users can access your network and steal your data.
 Once the malware is fully installed and ready for use, it typically ‘phones home’ to establish contact with cybercriminals.
 Committing this and other further actions consume computing resources in the background.
 This means that if devices run slower than usual, there could be malware embedded in your system.
 Similarly, malware may be present if your device seems to overheat and go through its battery cycle much faster than usual.

-To check if there are programs running in the background using up processing power, go to Activity Monitor or Task Manager.
+To check if programs run in the background, using up processing power, go to Activity Monitor or Task Manager.
 Then, run a full system scan with anti-malware software to look for signs of infection and remove the malware.
-Finally, update your security software to reduce the chances of data-stealing malware taking root in your systems again.
+Finally, update your security software to reduce the chances of data-stealing malware taking root in your systems.

 6. Abnormal device activity

-Besides sluggish performance, data breaches may be in progress when your devices are executing actions that you didn’t initiate.
+Besides sluggish performance, data breaches may be in progress when your devices execute actions you didn’t initiate.
 These actions can include pop-up messages, fake antivirus alerts, unknown apps installed on the device, and browser tabs automatically opening suspicious sites.
 Your devices may even open applications randomly or reboot without any prompting.

-While protecting data from unauthorised access is an incredibly important task, it can also be rather complicated.
+While protecting data from unauthorised access is a critical task, it can also be rather complicated.
 That’s why you need support from Empower IT.
 As Australia’s leading managed IT services provider, we can help you implement a well-rounded data security framework.
-From setting up DLP policies to proactively monitoring your systems, we’ll make sure your data is being accessed by the right people.
+From setting up DLP policies to proactively monitoring your systems, we’ll ensure the right people are accessing your data.
 Call us today to get started.